montanizstills/CompTIA-StudyGuide/SecurityX_CAS-005/002-risk-managment.md

     - Availability Risk and Considerations
-        • Ensure that critical systems and data remain accessible and after disruptive events ○ Business Continuity Planning
+        • Ensure that critical systems and data remain accessible and after disruptive events

+    - Backup Sites:

+        A hot site is a fully operational backup facility with hardware, software, and network systems that are continuously running and synchronized with the primary site.
+Key characteristics include:

+        Readiness: Always operational and ready for immediate use Data synchronization: Real-time or near real-time data replication Recovery time: Minimal (typically minutes to hours)
+        Cost: Highest of all options due to duplicate infrastructure and constant maintenance Use case: Critical systems where downtime must be minimized, such as financial systems, healthcare, or e-commerce

+        Warm Sites
+        A warm site is a partially equipped backup facility with core hardware and infrastructure in place, but not fully configured for immediate operation.
+Key characteristics include:

+        Readiness: Partially ready with core infrastructure but requires some setup Data synchronization: Periodic backups (typically daily or weekly) Recovery time: Moderate (typically hours to days)
+        Cost: Medium, balancing readiness and expense
+        Use case: Important but non-critical systems where some recovery time is acceptable

+        Cold Sites
+        A cold site is a backup facility with basic infrastructure (power, connectivity, environmental controls) but minimal or no pre-installed computing equipment.
+Key characteristics include:

+        Readiness: Basic facility only; requires full setup before use Data synchronization: Backups must be transported and restored Recovery time: Longest (typically days to weeks)
+        Cost: Lowest recurring expense
+        Use case: Systems where extended recovery time is acceptable or for organizations with limited disaster recovery budgets

+            ○ Business Continuity Planning
                 □ Strategies to maintain availably or to quickly restore systems following disasters ○ Backups